Parquet Compatibility#

 • Duplicate field names in case-insensitive mode (e.g., a Parquet file with both B and b columns) are detected at read time and raise a SparkRuntimeException with error class _LEGACY_ERROR_TEMP_2093, matching Spark’s behavior.

-The native_iceberg_compat scan has the following additional limitation that may produce incorrect results without falling back to Spark:
+The following limitation may produce incorrect results without falling back to Spark: